 - When using oxygen, stay away from all open flames, such as lighters, matches, candles, fireplaces, cigarettes, gas burners, and so on.
 While oxygen is being used, do not use any of these products or allow anyone near you to start a flame.

 - When utilising oxygen, do not smoke, use an electronic cigarette, or vape.
 Heating elements in e-cigarettes have the ability to ignite the oxygen that gathers around your nasal cannula, resulting in serious facial burns.

 - When you’re near where you store your oxygen and extra tanks, use the same precautions you would when using supplementary oxygen.
-Make sure you and everyone else in your house knows where your oxygen tanks and equipment are stored and how to use them properly in the event of a fire.
+Make sure you and everyone else in your house know where your oxygen tanks and equipment are stored and how to use them properly in the event of a fire.

 Here are some suggestions for lowering your fire risk.